proudmonkey/AutoWrapper/README.md

 `AutoWrapper` omit any request with “`/swagger`” in the `URL` so you can still be able to navigate to the Swagger UI for your API documentation.

+# Support for NetCoreApp2.1 and NetCoreApp2.2
+`AutoWrapper` version 2.x also now supports both .NET Core 2.1 and 2.2.
+You just need to install the Nuget package `Newtonsoft.json` first before `AutoWrapper.Core`.

 # Samples
 * [AutoWrapper: Prettify Your ASP.NET Core APIs with Meaningful Responses](http://vmsdurano.com/autowrapper-prettify-your-asp-net-core-apis-with-meaningful-responses/)
 * [AutoWrapper: Customizing the Default Response Output](http://vmsdurano.com/asp-net-core-with-autowrapper-customizing-the-default-response-output/)